neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

   block=AuxVariables

-Next, when using the "tree" MultiApp hierarchy, OpenMC runs after the MOOSE heat conduction module, but before THM.
-Therefore, initial conditions are required for the fluid temperature (for OpenMC) as well as for the fluid wall temperature (which will be sent to the MOOSE heat conduction module on the first time step).
+Next, when using the "tree" MultiApp hierarchy, OpenMC runs after the MOOSE heat transfer module, but before THM.
+Therefore, initial conditions are required for the fluid temperature (for OpenMC) as well as for the fluid wall temperature (which will be sent to the MOOSE heat transfer module on the first time step).
-Because OpenMC sends its heat source to the MOOSE heat conduction module at the beginning of a time step, we also need to set an initial condition on the heat source.
+Because OpenMC sends its heat source to the MOOSE heat transfer module at the beginning of a time step, we also need to set an initial condition on the heat source.

 !listing /tutorials/gas_compact_multiphysics/openmc_thm.i